banksimul2022/group11/README.md

 <h3 align="center">Project BankSimul</h3>

   <p>
-    Project is a practice project for Oamk Software Development course IN00CS90-3003.
+    Project is a practice software development for Oamk Software Development course IN00CS90-3003.
   </p>
 </div>

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Aim of this project was to build something real using techniques learned with Express.js, MySQL and Qt before this project course.
-Part of the aim was also handle project like a real world software project (only a lighter version) where are two parties
-involved: software deliverer and the customer.
+Aim of this project was to build ATM machine software and a REST API server with database to store bank-related data.
+These softwares were programmed using techniques learned with Express.js, MySQL and Qt before this project course.
+Part of the aim was also handle project like a real world software project (only a lighter version) where are two parties involved: software deliverer and the customer.

-Following planning and documenting steps were made during the planning phase.
 Full documentation is not attached to this project page.
 Only the essential ones are attached e.g. ER-diagram, component diagram and class diagrams.
+Following planning and documenting steps were made during the planning phase:

 * Pre-study
 * Project contract with the customer